 1. In your Admin Dashboard, navigate to Events > Feeds

 2. Select +Add Feed or an existing Feed’s title.

 3. Under Content Overrides you will see the same drop downs that are available in the Public Submission Form and the Admin Event Form.
 Selecting a Filter on this page will assign the Filter to all of the events that come in via the Feed during the nightly import.

 Default Date Range

-The number that is displayed in parenthesis next to Filters corresponds directly to your platform’s Default Date Range, which is specified in your Global Options.
+The number that is displayed in parenthesis next to Filters corresponds directly to your platform’s Default Date Range, which you can find on the Appearance page.
 The Default Date Range dictates the time range and amount of events that will be displayed upon selecting a filter so the number on the homepage will always reflect this.